huzeyann/ncut_pytorch/docs/how_to_get_better_segmentation.md

 In NCUT, by math design (see [How NCUT Works](how_ncut_works.md)), i-th eigenvector give a optimal graph cut that divides the graph into 2^(i-1) clusters.
 E.g. `eigenvectors[:, 1]` divides the graph into 2 clusters, `eigenvectors[:, 1:4]` divides the graph into 8 clusters.

 To answer the question ``How many eigenvectors do I need?'', one need to consider the complexity of the graph (how many images, what's the backbone model), and the goal (e.g., whole-body or body parts).

+A general rule-of-thumb is:

+1. Less eigenvectors for robust results, more eigenvectors can be noisy

+2. More eigenvectors for larger set of images, less eigenvectors for fewer images

+3. More eigenvectors for objects parts, less eigenvectors for whole-object

+4. Try [recursive NCUT](how_to_get_better_segmentation.md/#recursive-ncut-for-small-object-parts) for large set of images

 Here's an example grid search of how many eigenvectors to include:

 <div style="text-align: center;">
 <img src="../images/n_eig_raw.jpg" style="width:100%;">